Table of Contents

 What is a universal motor?

-A universal motor is a type of electric motor that is designed to operate on either alternating current (AC) or direct current (DC) power sources.
+A universal motor is a type of electric motor that can operate on both alternating current (AC) and direct current (DC).
+It’s widely used in applications requiring high speed and relatively high torque, such as household appliances and power tools.

 Universal motors are commonly used in various household appliances and power tools where the power source may be AC or DC.
 The universal motor is called so because it can run on both AC and DC sources.